How do I…#

 This is only possible when delivering the exam through the Numbas LTI provider.

-First, turn off the feedback options Show current score? and Show answer state?, so students don’t get any feedback while completing the exam.
+First, set the feedback settings Show answer correctness and Show the student’s score to Never so students don’t get any feedback while completing the exam.

 Finally, after uploading the exam to the Numbas LTI provider, set the Allow students to review attempt from setting to the date and time after which you’d like to allow students to see their scores and feedback.